 After the listless, maudlin Cars derailed Pixar's track record for damn-near perfect cinematic storytelling, it's wonderful to see that they're back at the top of their game with Ratatouille, a wholly original entry in the computer animated movie field that seems destined to be the studio's least financially successful film primarily because it's their most sophisticated and mature.
 Not many… read more!

 Haunting drama about a dirt-poor Glasgow family, suffering through the city's infamous garbage strike in the late '70s.
 Ratcatcher focuses on the only son in the family, an 11-year-old who accidentally(?) drowns a friend in the muddy Glaswegian canals, then suffers from the guilt surrounding his act as his world literally decays around him.
 With its sparse dialogue (which is… read more!

 This film held its world premiere at the Temecula Valley Film Festival, opposite my own film Foreign Correspondents, and because of its trendy subject matter it had a sizably larger (and younger) audience than my screening did.
 However, I won't let sour grapes sway my review.
-In any event, Rave is about - you guessed it - a rave.
-Well,… read more!
+As you might guess, Rave is about a rave.
+Well, sort of a rave.… read more!